neveragaindottech/neveragaindottech.github.io/README.md

 # neveragain.tech

-If you're interested in signing the pledge, please submit a PR against index.html, following the instructions in the HTML comments there.
-Add your name to the list in alphabetical order, to minimize merge conflicts.
+If you're interested in signing the pledge, please submit a PR by creating a new file in the `_signatures` folder, following the instructions listed below in the section titled, "To add your name via Github"

 If GitHub isn't your jam, you can [send us a direct message on Twitter (our DMs are open)](https://twitter.com/neveragaintech).